History of the region of Murcia: Napoleonic wars

-In 1807, Napoleon signed the Treaty of Fontainebleau with Spain, in order for French armies to cross the peninsula to conquer Portugal.
+In 1807, Napoleon signed the Treaty of Fontainebleau with Spain, for French armies to cross the peninsula to conquer Portugal.
 In early 1808, Napoleon betrayed Spain and invaded Pamplona, San Sebastián, Barcelona, Burgos, and Salamanca.
 In 1808, the people of Madrid rebelled, and all of Spain was summoned to fight the French invaders.
 The people of the country established for each province political organisations, or juntas, as alternatives to the official administrations.
 Since the French were not much present in the Kingdom of Murcia, battles were rare in the region.
 Nevertheless, Spaniards from the region battled the French in other areas of Spain.
 In addition, the region became a staging area for the movement of troops, guns, and supplies destined for the eastern Iberian Peninsula, or Andalucía.
 In 1810, French troops did attack the Kingdom of Murcia.
 Most local officials escaped.
 The French, coming from Lorca, invaded the town of Murcia on 23 April, and looted it on the 26th.
 The troops returned to the town in August, but defensive measures had been taken and the French attack was repelled.
 The French army occupied Murcia again in January 1812, looting Águilas, Lorca, Caravaca, Cehegín, Jumilla, Yecla, Mula, Alhama de Murcia, and the Ricote Valley.
 Cartagena withstood a French siege, owing to its rampart and the help of an English fleet.
 In 1813, the French were decisively defeated in the north at the Battle of Vitoria.